Published 5 Sep 2023

 - Identify – Do a site check and observe where there may be a risk of noise exposure.
-Determine a reliable estimate of employee exposures, actions to perform in order to comply with the law (i.e., noise-control measures/protection), and employees who need health surveillance.
+Determine a reliable estimate of employee exposures, actions to perform in order to comply with the law (i.e., noise control measures and worker protection), and employees who need health surveillance.

 - Evaluate – Evaluate and provide an overall risk rating for each risk identified during a site check.
 Assess if current preventive and control measures are being followed or complied with.

 - Implement control measures – After recording findings, create an action plan for items or areas identified as non-compliant or needing corrective actions to comply with the law.
 Set an action, assign a responsible person to do the work, and set a due date using a noise risk assessment template.

 - Monitor – Conduct a regular review to monitor if set controls for noise risks are consistently implemented.
 Monitor the workplace and conduct regular noise risk assessments to easily identify early signs of adverse effects that may be caused by occupational noise exposure.